spiral/docs/orm/basics.md

 ];
 ```

+> Modifications which might change application flow on existed projects is more reliable to duplicate/move to migration scripts.

 To add this, we have to execute `spiral up` again (you can set the verbosity flag `-v` to see what is happening here):

 ```